Do you believe in you?

 When your choices are aligned with your intentions, you believe in yourself because you’re clear about where you’re headed, regardless of what anyone else thinks.

 If no one you know supports your ideas, you can choose to look elsewhere for support and encouragement.
 Find people who are working towards similar goals and build relationships with people who share your values and intentions.
 It’s easier to believe in yourself when you share your purpose and progress with people who are on a related path.

 Tell yourself you can

-The way we treat yourself has a significant impact on your belief in yourself.
+The way you treat yourself has a significant impact on your belief in yourself.
 Be mindful of the messages you think and say about yourself.

-If you tell yourself you can’t do it, it’s likely that you won’t be able to because you believe it’s true.
+If you tell yourself you can’t do it, it’s likely that you won’t be able to only because you believe it’s true.
 Tell yourself you can do it.
 Better yet, look at yourself in the mirror and say, “I believe in you!”
-This exercise may feel awkward and uncomfortable at first but I can tell you from personal experience that it works!
+This exercise may feel awkward and uncomfortable, but I can tell you from experience that it works!